GCShao/GCShao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a 3rd-year Master student at [Tsinghua University](https://www.tsinghua.edu.cn/en/) , co-supervised by Prof. Ruqi Huang and Prof. Qionghai Dai.
-Prior to that, I received my Bachelor degree from Nanjing University in 2022.
+Prior to that, I received my Bachelor's degree from Nanjing University in 2022.

 My research interests mainly lie in the intersection of optics and AI, especially in: